Paper 1 Analysis

 Sample Response:

 This extract is part of a longer speech delivered by Robin Cook to the Social Market Foundation, a department that advises the government on social and economic policy.
-In 2001, when Robin Cook made this speech, he was the foreign secretary and his listeners would have had a keen interest in his opinion on issues such as immigration, because his views would drive their agenda for the duration of his time in government.
+As foreign secretary, his listeners would have had a keen interest in his opinion on issues such as immigration, because his views would drive their agenda for the duration of his time in government.
 The speech clearly lays out Robin Cook’s opinions on multiculturalism in Britain: he sees cultural diversity as a strength of the United Kingdom.
 He rejects the ‘old fashioned’ way of defining national identify (through ‘race and ethnicity’) and argues that national identity is a matter of ‘shared ideals and values’ instead.

-The structure of the text is also logical, moving from the past to the present and into the future.
+Furthermore, Cook uses a chronological structure, moving from past to present, to present the story of multiculturalism as progressive.
 Cook begins by debunking myths of English ‘historical’ purity, refusing to dwell in a nostalgic and inaccurate view of British history that he calls a ‘fantasy’.
 Nowhere is this more evident than in his opening anecdote about Richard the Lionheart, revealing that this quintessential English king ‘spoke French’ and ‘depended on the Jewish community.’
 He moves onto the present day (‘Today’s London… In this city tonight…’) and ends with his aspiration for the future: ‘Cultural diversity, allied to a shared concept of equal citizenship, can be a source of enormous strength.’
 He is implying that, because cultural diversity is and was a feature of British identity, so it should continue to be in the future.
-Although this is somewhat of a logical fallacy (akin to the slippery slope fallacy) it is nevertheless persuasive.
 Cook’s use of modals (‘can’, ‘cannot’, ‘must be’ and ‘should’) at the end of the speech affirms his positive and aspirational tone, as if we can all put our disagreements behind us and join him in his shared vision for the future.
+Therefore, the chronological structure of the speech combines with the certainty of Cook’s modality to inspire the idea that diversity was and continues to be a part of the country’s identity – and will continue to be so in the future.

-The speech is also designed to build up to an important example of metonymy: in the second-last paragraph he explains that ‘Chicken tikka is an Indian dish’ but that it was altered to accommodate British preferences for ‘meat served in gravy.’
+Finally, Cook crystallises his positive multicultural message in the symbolism of the chicken tikka masala dish.
+He explains that ‘Chicken tikka is an Indian dish’ but that it was altered to accommodate British preferences for ‘meat served in gravy.’
 According to Cook, this food ‘is a perfect illustration of the way Britain absorbs and adapts external influences,’ and he invokes it to symbolise Britain’s history of cultural diversity.
 Eating food is a cultural practice and the types of foods people eat are a powerful expression of cultural identity.
 Cook is aware of the irony that the very same people who have a narrow, ‘Anglo-Saxon’ view of English culture have elevated an Indian curry to the ‘true British national dish’!
-His audience, however, will probably share his amusement at this notion.
-Once again, in this section of his speech he uses declarative sentences (‘chicken tikka is…’) that brook no argument.
+In this section of his speech he uses declarative sentences (‘chicken tikka is…’) that brook no argument.
+Therefore, he uses the symbol of a dish that listeners are likely to be familiar with to drive home his key message: that multiculturalism has a variety of benefits – economic and cultural – for London.

 In conclusion, although he is already a figure of considerable authority (Foreign Secretary) Cook does not take his credibility for granted.
 Instead, he carefully considers his audience and uses language that aligns him and them on the same side.
-His use of the words ‘we’ and ‘our’ throughout (‘this pluralism is not a burden we must accept reluctantly’; ’we should draw inspiration from their experience’) includes his audience in his beliefs, which are progressive and forward thinking.
+His use of the words ‘we’ and ‘our’ throughout includes his audience in his beliefs, which are progressive and forward thinking.
 He rejects a mythical – and inaccurate – past and breaks down the fantasy of British ‘purity’ in a thoughtful way.
-Finally, he seems entirely authentic in his delivery, and it is easy to get onboard with someone so passionate in his own beliefs.
+Finally, he seems entirely authentic in his delivery, and it is easy to be convinced by someone so passionate in his own beliefs.

 Categories:Paper 1 Analysis